 The lockdown has made it impossible to maintain a steady flow within the supply chain.
 Somewhere along the line, the chain is being hampered, leading to a bottleneck.
 Some of the reasons are a scarcity of labor, unavailability of raw materials, or sometimes even an issue in transportation.
 According to the global editor-in-chief of the QuickBooks Resource Center, these problems may come and go in waves and last well over a year.
 Amazon, for instance, is so strained for resources that they are prioritizing the shipment of certain items over others.

 Even during the pandemic, your business must continue to run.
-As an eCommerce company, you may have faced various setbacks amid the pandemic, but by taking a few small measures, you can align your business to be productive during the lockdown.
+As a digital commerce company, you may have faced various setbacks amid the pandemic, but by taking a few small measures, you can align your business to be productive during the lockdown.

 Diversify Your Supply Chain